wdv4758h/pypy-extradoc/talk/ep2016/slides.rst

 * successful project according to PyPI

-* 3.4 million downloads last month
+* 3.4 million downloads for January

-* total 19.2 millions, 27th place on `pypi-ranking.info`
+* total 22.3 millions, 25th place on `pypi-ranking.info`

-  - Django is 28th
+  - Django is 31st

 * some high-visibility projects have switched to it (Cryptography)